 Competitive pressure will only increase as technology advances and in order to succeed the construction sector needs to have a much stronger sense of how technology can help them.

-Technology is bringing the construction industry speeding into the 21st Century, which seems to be a critically important step in ensuring that the sector escapes decline and avoids being left behind.
+New construction technology is bringing the industry speeding into the 21st Century, which seems to be a critically important step in ensuring that the sector escapes decline and avoids being left behind.
 Although some of the technological and digital methods changing construction may not have completely transformed the whole sector as of yet, it seems as though if the industry continues to embrace tech-focused change, it can only progress.